sidrubs/potree-auth/README.md

 ## Todo

+- [ ] See [here](https://github.com/howtocodeit/hexarch/tree/3-simple-service) for how to organize
--[] Domain, Application, Infrastructure, and HTTP layers
+- [ ] Domain, Application, Infrastructure, and HTTP layers

 ## Application Overview